-It is established by Regulation (EU) 2021/697 (hereafter EDF Regulation), which is implemented through annual calls for proposals during the 2021-2027 multiannual financial framework.
+The EDF is established by Regulation (EU) 2021/697 (hereafter, the EDF Regulation), which is implemented through annual work programmes and calls for proposals during the 2021-2027 multiannual financial framework.

-The enclosed calls for proposals are based on the 2021 work programme defined in close cooperation with Member States, and with the assistance of the European Defence Agency and the European External Action Service.
+The 2021 EDF calls for proposals are based on the 2021 EDF work programme defined in close cooperation with Member States and adopted by the Commission on xx June 2021.